noteinabottle1/ao3-fpslist/README.md

       --id int            AO3 Fandom ID
-      --maxWords int      Max words in a fic (default 5000) --minWords int      Min words in a fic (default 50) --rePodsOk          no need to check if work already has been podficced (default true)
+      --maxWords int      Max words in a fic (default 5000) --minWords int      Min words in a fic (default 50)
 ```

 ## Program Inputs